fionawakeup/Credit-Card-Fraud-Detection/README.md

 * Stochastic Gradient Descent
 * Gaussian Naive Bayes

+The dataset contains 280,000+ transactions with labels and each transaction has 28 features.

 ## Data Explotary Analysis
 * Checked distribution of all 28 features.
 * Checked imbalanced dataset.
 0.18% are fraudulent transactions.